Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/README.md

 * [Spatial relationships](ArcGISRuntime.UWP.Viewer/Samples/GeometryEngine/SpatialRelationships)

-This sample demonstrates how to use the GeometryEngine to evaluate the spatial relationships (for example, polygon a contains line b) of between geometries.
+This sample demonstrates how to use the GeometryEngine to evaluate the spatial relationships (for example, polygon a contains line b) between geometries.

 ## Geoprocessing